Bombino (musician)

-Omara "Bombino" Moctar (in Tifinagh ⴱⵓⵎⴱⵉⵏⵓ; born 1980) is a Nigerien Tuareg singer-songwriter and guitarist.
+Omara "Bombino" Moctar (in Tifinagh ⴱⵓⵎⴱⵉⵏⵓ; born 1980) is a Tuareg singer-songwriter and guitarist from Niger.
 His music is sung in Tamasheq and often addresses Tuareg geopolitical concerns.
 Bombino is the subject of the documentary film Agadez, the Music and the Rebellion.

 Biography

 Youth and musical beginnings

 Bombino was born in 1980 in Tidene, Niger, a Tuareg encampment about 80 kilometers northeast of Agadez.
 He is a member of the Ifoghas tribe, which belongs to the Kel Air Tuareg federation.
 Following the outbreak of the Tuareg Rebellion in 1990, Bombino, along with his father and grandmother, was forced to flee to neighboring Algeria for safety.
 During this time, visiting relatives left behind a guitar, and Bombino began to teach himself how to play.
-He later studied with renowned Tuareg guitarist, Haja Bebe.
+He later studied with renowned Tuareg guitarist Haja Bebe.
 Bebe asked him to join his band where he gained the nickname "Bombino", which is derived from the Italian word "bambino", meaning 'little child'.
 While living in Algeria and Libya in his teen years, Bombino and his friends watched videos of Jimi Hendrix, Mark Knopfler and others to learn their styles.
 He worked as both a musician and a herder in the desert near Tripoli.
 By 1997, Bombino had returned to Agadez and began life as a professional musician.

 Recordings and unrest in Niger

-Filmmaker Hisham Mayet managed to track down and record Bombino and his electric band Group Bombino in 2007 during a wedding performance.
+Filmmaker Hisham Mayet managed to track down and record Bombino and his electric band in 2007 during a wedding performance.
 That recording takes up one side of the original vinyl release of Group Bombino – Guitars from Agadez, vol. 2, released in 2009 by Sublime Frequencies.
 The A-side contains acoustic performances, in the 'dry guitar' style.
 Later in 2007, tensions grew again in Niger and ultimately erupted into another Tuareg Rebellion.
 The government, hoping to thwart the rebellion in all its forms, banned guitars for the Tuareg, as the instrument was seen as a symbol of rebellion.
 Bombino remarked in an interview, "I do not see my guitar as a gun but rather as a hammer with which to help build the house of the Tuareg people."
-Additionally, two of Bombino's fellow musicians were executed, thus forcing him into exile in neighbor Burkina Faso.
+Additionally, two of Bombino's fellow musicians were executed, and he was forced into exile in neighboring Burkina Faso.